catalyst-fp7/documents/interoperability/interoperability.md

 Many tools have been built to try to solve various problems in online collective intelligence (CI).
 This consortium believes that the lack of shared standards to allow such tools to exchange data with each other and share results on standard Internet platforms has prevented these tools to build upon one-another's strengths and greatly hurt the broader adoption of specialized CI tools in Internet discussions.

-This document attempts to describe and standardize the most common interactions of software tools applicable to the CI field to foster reuse, experimentation and adoption.
+This document attempts to describe and standardize the most common interactions of software tools applicable to the CI field to foster adoption, reuse, experimentation and research.
-It is built upon the belief that at this stage in the adoption curve of CI tools, a "lowest common denominator" approach will allow the best chance that multiple tools outside the catalyst consortium will adopt the standard.
+It is built upon the belief that at this stage in the adoption curve of CI tools, a "lowest common denominator" approach provides the best chance that multiple tools outside the catalyst consortium will adopt the standard.

 ## Context

-Online community managers are natural users of specialized CI tools (if they know about them).
-However, most participants in an online discussion are expected to be initially exposed to the CI tools thru sharing their outputs, or making subsets of their functionnality directly available on popular social and communication platforms.
-Interested participants can progressively move to the richer tools, and hopefully in time assume leadership roles themselves.
+Online community managers are natural users of specialized CI tools (when they know about them).
+However, we do not expect most participants to adopt such tools at the outset.
+Their first contact with CI tools will be when they see the tools' outputs, or subsets of their functionality, made directly available on popular Internet social networks and communication platforms.
+Interested participants can progressively move to the richer CI tools, and hopefully in time assume leadership roles themselves.

-In this model, moderators or participants can directly create structured representations of discussion in integrated CI platforms, or use the CI platform to distill structured representations from contributions made on more general purpose online discussion platforms and social networks (harvesting).
+In this model, moderators or participants can directly create structured representations of discussion in integrated CI platforms, or use a CI platform to distill structured representations from contributions made on more general purpose online discussion platforms and social networks (a practice we call harvesting).

-The artefacts derived from the structured discussions by the CI tools, such as visualization, synthesis, reports and attention mediation signals from computer analytics, will be sent back (as content or as references) to the discussion platforms, in the form of messages native to that platform (tweets, emails, facebook wall posts, etc.).
+The artifacts derived from the structured discussions by the CI tools, such as visualisations, synthesis, reports and attention mediation signals from computer analytics, will be sent back (as content or as references) to the discussion platforms, in the form of messages native to that platform (tweets, emails, facebook wall posts, etc.).
-For communication platforms which have appropriate integration mechanisms, javascript widgets can expose richer functionnality such as dynamic visualizations, creativity widgets, or voting widgets.
+For communication platforms which have appropriate integration mechanisms, javascript widgets can expose richer functionality such as dynamic visualisations, creativity widgets, or voting widgets.

-In some cases, some participants may choose to migrate to the integration platforms for their richer environment; in general, this should only be a requirement for harvesters and moderators.
+Some participants (or communities as a whole) may choose to migrate to the integration platforms for their richer environment; in general, this should only be a requirement for harvesters and moderators.

+# Glossary

+CI tool
+: Blah

+Catalyst CI platform

+Ecosystem component
+: Any component accessible by other component thru mecanisms defined in this specification.
+This includes both Caatalyst CI platforms and reusable widgets and visualisations...

+Data providers
+: Any component with a endpoint serving data defined in this specification.

+Data consumers
+:

+Conversation
+:

+Moderator
+: In the context of this specification, designates (collectively) moderators, harversters, community managers, etc.  It also includes any participant taking on such functions.

+Post
+: Includes messages, comments, etc.

+Concept map
+: Any decomposition of concepts in a conversation as a structure.

+Generic Idea
+: A concept of a concept map that is considered as a unit at a given point in the conversation, when it is represented in the data model defined by this specification.
+They are nodes or links in a graph structure (links being generic ideas in their own right), that may have types to refine their nature (arguments, options, etc.).
+Not defined in glossary:

+Dataset vs graph

+(Catalyst) Data Model

 # Requirements

 ## Sharing raw concept maps

-Most collective intelligence tools allow organizing ideas in some sort of structure that reflects the discussion back to the participants (a concept map in the very broadest sense).
+Most collective intelligence tools allow organising concepts in some sort of structure that reflects the discussion back to the participants (a concept map in the very broadest sense).
 The core of this specification is a Data Model to represent the following in a systems-independent way while preserving as much semantics as practical:

-* The concepts of the concept map and their links
+* The generic ideas of the concept map
 * The people interacting with them
-* The interactions these people have (Messages, comments, votes, etc.)
+* The interactions these people have about the generic ideas (Messages, comments, votes, etc.)

-It is critical to share such representations between tools to enable:
+It is critical to share such representations between tools to:

-* Developing reusable computer analytics
+* Develop reusable computer analytics
-* Developing reusable computer or human assisted visualizations
+* Develop reusable computer or human assisted visualisations
-* Perform research on those datasets
+* Do research on those datasets

 The type and amount of structure can vary greatly between systems, but we believe there are some useful levels of "shared semantics" that are achievable relatively easily.

-The first and most basic is sharing the raw structure of the map (nodes, edges) with very basic information (such as node title).
+The first and most basic level is sharing the raw structure of the concept map (nodes, edges) with very basic information (such as node title).
-This allows several visualizations tools to be applied, as well as a significant number of metrics.
+This allows several visualisation tools to be applied, as well as a significant number of metrics.

-The second is to share more semantics about the nature of the concepts identified.
+The second level is to share more semantics about the nature of the concepts identified.
-The consortium agreed that using IBIS (Issue-Based Information System) as a common baseline would help foster building initial tooling.
+The consortium agreed that using IBIS (Issue-Based Information System) as a common baseline would foster the emergence of initial tooling.
 While it has significant limitations, IBIS is a good choice because:

 1. It's widely used by existing collective intelligence software